docker/cli/man/docker-build.1.md

 # OPTIONS
 **-f**, **--file**=*PATH/Dockerfile*
    Path to the Dockerfile to use.
-If the path is a relative path and you are building from a local directory, then the path must be relative to that directory.
-If you are building from a remote URL pointing to either a tarball or a Git repository, then the path must be relative to the root of the remote context.
-In all cases, the file must be within the build context.
+If you are building from a local directory, this option means the Dockerfile path is considered relative to the current directory on your local filesystem.
+Otherwise, if you are building from a remote URL pointing to either a tarball or a Git repository, then the path must be relative to the root of the remote context.
+In all cases, the default is *Dockerfile* within the build context.
-   The default is *Dockerfile*.

 **--squash**=*true*|*false*
    **Experimental Only**